AYURVEDA THE ART OF HEALING – REJUVENATION AND IMMORTALITY

 According to reliable tradition some advanced creatures have indeed already exemplified and lived it.
 If you have read the philosophy of health of Galina Schatalova, you will agree with me that we are intaking this idea much further already through a reasonable reducing of our food corresponding to nature.

-In addition to environmental benefits, we therefore support with vegetarian diet even world peace.
+In addition to environmental benefits, we, therefore support with a vegetarian diet even world peace.
 To protect life and to promote, I see as the main task of humans, all of unselfish love is decided therein, there is no greater merit.

-„To be young means, to enjoy the future more than past“.
+„To be young means, to enjoy the future more than the past“.